“Children need the freedom and time to play.

 I have served and assisted children ages 3-18 in my career as a speech therapist, elementary teacher, and school counselor.
 My experience in playing to create growth and healing is extensive and I have added a play room to my practice.
 I am a Registered Play Therapist through the Association for Play Therapists of which I am a member, as well as the Texas Association for Play Therapists, and the Hill Country Texas Association for Play Therapists.

 Play Therapy is NOT a quick fix.
 It can take months and sometimes more for the wounded child to completely heal.
-The therapist and client move in a fluid way toward trust, acceptance, and GROWTH!
+The therapist and client (including parents and family members) move in a fluid way toward trust, acceptance, and GROWTH!

 The treatment goals of play therapy are to provide a safe and accepting environment in which your child’s playing